nbicocchi/nbicocchi/teaching/README.md

 ## Distributed Edge Programming (LM DIEF)

-**Description**

-Advanced course providing a comprehensive introduction to microservices architecture, focusing on building, deploying, and managing scalable distributed systems.
-The course covers essential software patterns for building a distributed infrastructure such as containerization, communication, discovery, routing, resiliency, observability.
-Students will work with tools like Java, Spring Boot, Docker, and JMeter, gaining practical skills in microservice development and orchestration.
-The course also includes advanced topics like database transactions, DevSecOps, and MLOps applied to a distributed environment.

 **Exam**

-You can schedule the final exam at any time by coordinating with Dr. Bicocchi.
-The exam consists of the following components:

-- **Oral Exam (50% of the final grade):**
-    - Two questions, selected or adapted from the Lab section of each module.
+* Answer two questions, selected or adapted, from the Lab section of the course modules.

-- **Written Exam (50% of the final grade):**
-    - One exercise, selected or adapted from the Lab section of each module.
-      **OR**
-    - A home project on a topic related to the exam material.
-The project **must** be structured as a course module, including both a Markdown presentation and executable code.
+* Solve one exercise, selected or adapted from the Lab section of the course modules.
+Eventually, this portion of the exam, can be replaced with a home project.
+The project **must** be structured as a course module, including both a Markdown presentation and executable code, and be related to the course material.

 **Repositories**

 * https://github.com/nbicocchi/learn-microservices